day8/re-frame/docs/Flows.md

 What happens after `:reg-flow` runs?
 Are there now two flows?
 Actually, no.

-Flow registration works just like interceptor registration.
-If you register a flow with the same `:id` as an existing flow, it replaces that flow.
-That means every time we trigger `:reg-flow (error-state-flow ...)`, not only does it register the new flow but it clears the old one.
-The old flow runs `:cleanup`, and the new flow runs `:init` and `:output`.
+- If you register a new flow with the same `:id`, it replaces the old one.
+- When we trigger `[:reg-flow (error-state-flow ...)]`
+    - The old `:error-state` flow runs `:cleanup`
+    - The new `:error-state` flow runs `:init` and `:output`

-All this leads to a situation where not only does changing the inputs lead to new output, but so does changing the flow itself.
+Not only does changing the inputs lead to new output, but so does changing the flow itself.
 Let's test it out:

 <div class="cm-doc">